 Note: Many techniques are most robust to violations of normality assumptions, at least if the sample size is large and the distribution is not strongly skewed or multimodal.

-• This is because test statistics are often sums or linear combinations, which by "the" Central Limit Theorem are often approximately normally distributed.
-(More below)
+This is because test statistics are often sums or linear combinations, which by "the" Central Limit Theorem are often approximately normally distributed.
+(See Appendix re Checking Model Assumptions)

 General advice and cautions: